-The QAnon movement recommends that people "do the research" themselves (Marwick and Partin, 2020), which at first glance seems like a counter-intuitive strategy for a conspiracy theory oriented movement.
-Our findings, however, suggest that the strategy of pushing people to verify low quality information online might paradoxically be even more effective at misinforming them.
-For those who wish to learn more, they risk falling into data voids-or informational spaces where there is plenty of corroborating evidence from low-quality sources-when using online search engines.
-Ironically, media literacy guides also place an emphasis on SOEM.
+The QAnon movement recommends that people "do the research" themselves (Marwick and Partin, 2020), which seems like a counter-intuitive strategy for a conspiracy theory oriented movement.
+Our findings, however, suggest that the strategy of pushing people to verify low-quality information online might paradoxically be even more effective at misinforming them.
+For those who wish to learn more, they risk falling into data voids-or informational spaces where there is plenty of corroborating evidence from low-quality sources-when using online search engines, especially if they are doing "lazy searching" by cutting and pasting a headline or URL.
+Ironically, media literacy guides also place an emphasis on doing your own research.
 Our findings highlight the need for media literacy programs to ground their recommendations in empirically tested interventions, as well as search engines to invest in solutions to the challenges identified here.
-For example, our findings show that exposure to low-quality sources in search results is correlated with higher belief in false or misleading articles, and that low-quality sources are more likely to be returned when using the headline or URL of the stimulus.
-Building off of this, media literacy programs should replace a general focus on online search with more targeted techniques that teach individuals how to use proper search terms and identify quality news sources.
+For example, recent developments in the space - such as the expansion of teaching lateral reading strategies (Break-stone et al., 2021) and Google's warning when no credible information is available for given search queries39 - are interesting steps in this direction and deserve further testing.